-I, the Boys & Girls Club of New Rochelle confirm that this childcare facility is open Monday through Friday 3-6pm or 7pm for extended hours.
+I, the Boys & Girls Club of New Rochelle confirm that this childcare facility is open Monday through Friday 3-6pm.
 Our facility is closed for all nationally recognized holidays.

-I have provided, and you (parent/legal guardian) have reviewed, accepted, and received a copy of, the following procedures (all information is provided in the parent handbook above): (Check each as it is reviewed.)
+I (parent/legal guardian) have reviewed, accepted, and received a copy of, the following procedures (all information is provided in the parent handbook above).
+Please check each as it is reviewed:

-Pickup and daily sign-in/sign-out
+Sign-in/Sign-out Procedures